elvischenv/srt-slurm/docs/installation.md

    srtctl apply -f configs/my-job.yaml --setup-script custom-setup.sh
    ```

-The script will be executed on each worker node (prefill, decode, and aggregated) before installing Dynamo wheels and starting the SGLang workers.
+The script will be executed on each worker node (prefill, decode, and aggregated) before installing Dynamo from PyPI and starting the SGLang workers.
 The script must be located in the `configs/` directory, which is mounted into containers at `/configs/`.

 **Note**: Setup scripts only run when you explicitly specify `--setup-script`.
 No default setup script will run if this flag is omitted.